U.S. flag

 Does the Ordinance prevent me from evicting my tenants?

 This Ordinance does not prevent a landlord from initiating an eviction action if otherwise allowed by law.
 However, the notice of housing rights and resources should provide landlords and tenants with a better understanding of the eviction process as well as the resources potentially available that may mitigate and prevent the eviction.
-For example, if you have been happy with your tenant except for the fact that they have fallen behind in rent and you are therefore beginning the eviction process due to non–payment of rent, the resources contained in the Information materials may assist you in finding alternatives to eviction.
-If you do begin an eviction process through a notice to quit or other action, it is required that you offer the Information about rights and resources at the same time.
+For example, if you have been happy with your tenant except for the fact that they have fallen behind in rent and you are therefore beginning the eviction process due to non–payment of rent, the resources contained in the Guide may assist you in finding alternatives to eviction.
+If you do begin an eviction process through a notice to quit or other action, it is required that you offer the Guide about rights and resources at the same time.

 I am the owner of only one rental unit that is in the building in which I live.
 Do I have to comply with the Ordinance?